-Anti-Slavery Australia whole-heartedly supports a national compensation scheme for survivors of human trafficking, slavery, and slavery-like practices.
-Several thousand people have experienced modern slavery in Australia and continue to suffer a life of disadvantage because of the harm they suffered.
-There is still no proper form of redress at a national level for these Federal offences, and the State and Territory victims’ compensation schemes are inconsistent.
+Modern slavery in all its different forms involves is gross violations of human rights and exploitation of power.
+In Australia, thousands of people have experienced modern slavery.
+However, there is still no proper form of redress at a national level for these federal offences, and the State and Territory victims’ compensation schemes are inconsistent.
 The lack of a coordinated approach to compensation has been a major impediment to victims of modern-day slavery obtaining fair, effective, and timely access to justice, and departs from international best practice.
-Anti-Slavery Australia strongly advocates for a targeted national compensation scheme to properly remedy the effects of modern-day slavery in Australia and create justice for all, and assist victim-survivors to move forward and rebuild their lives.
+Anti-Slavery Australia strongly advocates for a targeted national compensation scheme to properly remedy the effects of modern-day slavery in Australia and assist victim-survivors to move forward and rebuild their lives.

 - Time Limits

 - Standard of proof